 Let’s do some math!

 Step 3 – Priority Impact on Cost of Delay

-Using the three features we can look at the financial impact of the four alternatives.
+Using the four features we can look at the financial impact of the four alternatives.

 All at the same time (No Priority)